plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_metamer.md

 This notebook requires the optional dependency `torchvision`, which can be installed with `pip`.
 :::

 In this notebook we demonstrate how we can use the {class}`~plenoptic.Metamer` class to synthesize adversarial examples.
-Adversarial examples are tiny perturbations to an image that causes Deep Neural Networks to misclassify ({cite:alp}`Szegedy2013`, {cite:alp}`goodfellow_explaining_2015`).
+Adversarial examples are images with tiny perturbations that causes Deep Neural Networks to misclassify ({cite:alp}`Szegedy2013`, {cite:alp}`goodfellow_explaining_2015`).
+In a non-strict sense, an adversarial example is a metamer of the the new (misclassified) class because the model has the same classification behaviour for the adversarial image and other images in the class.
+On this basis, we can use {class}`~plenoptic.Metamer` to generate adversarial examples by matching model output representation of the synthesized image to that of any other image we choose in that class.
+For an in-depth dive of creating metamers of Deep Neural Networks, read [](feather2023) and [](deep_nets).

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt